Bishara (singer): Early life

-Bishara Morad was born in Damascus, Syria and immigrated with his family to the city of Linköping in Sweden when he was six years old.
+Bishara Morad was born in Damascus, Syria, and immigrated with his family to the city of Linköping in Sweden when he was six years old.

 Career

 In 2018, Bishara was asked to sing in the school cafeteria by his music teacher and Bishara, who was unaware of his aptitude for singing, chose to upload a clip from the performance on YouTube and Instagram.
 Soon after he was discovered by singer, songwriter and music manager Laila Bagge.
 On 30 January 2019, he released his debut single "Home".
 And in February of the same year he competed in Melodifestivalen 2019 in the fourth semi-final with the song "On My Own", qualifying to the final.

 Personal life

-Morad is a Christian belonging to the Syriac Orthodox Church, and has stated that his gift of singing comes from Jesus.
+Morad is an Aramean belonging to the Syriac Orthodox Church, and has stated that his gift of singing comes from Jesus.
 He is as well a sub-deacon in St. Markus Syriac Orthodox church in Linköping for its youth group.